Trane Technologies Named to FO - GuruFocus.com

-FORTUNE magazine has named Trane Technologies (NYSE:TT, Financial), a global climate innovator, to its World%26rsquo%3Bs+Most+Admired+Companies+list for the eleventh consecutive year.
+SWORDS, IRELAND / ACCESSWIRE / February 1, 2023 / FORTUNE magazine has named Trane Technologies (NYSE:TT, Financial), a global climate innovator, to its World's Most Admired Companies list for the eleventh consecutive year.

 The annual list, developed by FORTUNE and Korn Ferry, is widely considered to be the ultimate report card on corporate reputation.
 The companies on the list are the best-regarded in their industry and rated on nine criteria, ranging from investment value and quality of management and products to social responsibility and ability to attract talent.